RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

   s_mov_b32       s0, s2                                  // 00000000000C: BE800302
   s_load_dwordx4  s[0:3], s[0:1], null                    // 000000000010: F4080000 FA000000
 ```

-The `s_getpc_b64` is a clever way of setting s1 to zero, it stores the byte address of the next instruction into s0 and s1.
-Essentially setting s0 to 00000C and s1 to 000000.
-s0 is immediately overwritten with s2 by `s_mov_b32`.
-My assumption is that s2 contains the adress of the descriptor table that holds the constant buffer descriptor.
+The `s_getpc_b64` is partially used to get the memory address for the descriptor table.
+Both the shader and descriptor table live in the same address space.
+The compiler makes use of this and stores the top 32 bits in s1.
+My assumption is that s2 contains the lower 32 bits of the descriptor table that holds the constant buffer descriptor.
 Eventually `s_load_dwordx4` loads the constant buffer descriptor from the descriptor table defined in s[0:1] at index 0 into s0 through s3.

 ```
   tbuffer_load_format_xyzw  v[0:3], v0, s[0:3], 0 idxen format:[BUF_FMT_32_32_32_32_FLOAT] // 000000000020: EA6B2000 80000000